seiyria/bootstrap-slider/README.md

 	.setValue(7);
 ```

-Loading as CommonJS module
+Using as CommonJS module
 =======
-bootstrap-slider can be loaded as a CommonJS module via [Browserify](https://github.com/substack/node-browserify), [Webpack](https://github.com/webpack/webpack), or some other library.
+bootstrap-slider can be loaded as a CommonJS module via [Browserify](https://github.com/substack/node-browserify), [Webpack](https://github.com/webpack/webpack), or some other build tool.

 ```
 var Slider = require("bootstrap-slider");